sfigg/commercialization-public/test/wpt/wpr-command-line-options.md

 | -disableperiodicsnapshot | Disables **Periodic Snapshot** for all process |
 | -singlesnapshot | Gets an on-demand Snapshot for the specified process. | -instancename | Specifies a name to uniquely identify the tracing instance.
 Useful when managing multiple concurrent wpr sessions.
 Note that if used, **-instancename** Must be the last parameter. |

 > [!NOTE]
-> If you start WPR from the command line while another application is recording (such as Xperf or an application that uses NT Kernel Logger, such as logman or PerfTrace), WPR fails to start recording and returns the following error:
+> If you start WPR from the command line while another application is recording (such as Xperf or an application that uses NT Kernel Logger, such as logman or PerfTrace), WPR fails to start recording and returns the following error.
+In this case, you must cancel the other recording before you can start a new recording by using WPR:
 >
 > `The event collector was already running.`
->
-> In this case, you must cancel the other recording before you can start a new recording by using WPR.

 ## Profiles